itaditya/zero-to-job-ready/README.md

 1. [Git](#git)
 1. [Github](#github)

-> The courses have a special focus on things actually used in real projects.
+The courses have a special focus on things actually used in real projects.
 After completing a course you are capable of taking Freelance projects.
 Along the courses, command line, slack, git and github will be used.
 These tools are a must know in software development.

+> Whenever I was learning, the biggest issue was correct progression.
+I wasn't sure if task I was choosing for myself was appropriete for me.
+This is a nice road map.
+Not too easy, and not impossible to do. - [Paweł Kochanek](https://twitter.com/flagoon2)

 ## <a id="html-css">HTML and CSS</a>